 The FAQs below are intended to be helpful to all students.
-Additionally, students are encouraged to visit their college’s advising center website for any specific information pertaining to the college.
+Additionally, students are encouraged to visit the Office of the Register website for specific questions pertaining to grading and their college’s advising center website for any specific information pertaining to the college.

 · College of Arts and Sciences (CAS)